taatuut/mongeoexperts/README.md

 1. Get started with Atlas

 See https://docs.atlas.mongodb.com/getting-started/ for the manual.
-Execute the steps in the following parts
+Atlas Free Tier clusters provide a small-scale development environment to host your data.
+Free Tier clusters never expire.
+Execute the steps from part 1-6:

 Part 1: Create an Atlas Account. https://docs.atlas.mongodb.com/tutorial/create-atlas-account/ This is a one time registration

 Part 2: Deploy a Free Tier Cluster. https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/ NOTE: Click [ Create a new cluster] and select the free M0 Sandbox Cluster Tier in the wizard

-Part 3: Add Your Connection IP Address to Your IP Access List. https://docs.atlas.mongodb.com/security/add-ip-address-to-list/ NOTE: for access to your cluster from any IP address, use 0.0.0.0/0 as mask)
+Part 3: Add Your Connection IP Address to Your IP Access List. https://docs.atlas.mongodb.com/security/add-ip-address-to-list/ NOTE: for access to your cluster from any IP address, use 0.0.0.0/0 as mask

 Part 4: Create a Database User for Your Cluster. https://docs.atlas.mongodb.com/tutorial/create-mongodb-user-for-cluster/ NOTE: This will be your Atlas admin user

-Part 5: Connect to Your Cluster. https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/ NOTE: you can copy the required connections strings
+Part 5: Connect to Your Cluster. https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/ You can copy the required connections strings to use with `mongoimport` and the Python code directly from your cluster in Atlas

 Part 6: Insert and View Data in Your Cluster.
+To use the code from the presentation, add your connection strings to the two Python in this repository and run them.
+See Step 2. on how to do this.
+Alternatively you can look at the examples at https://docs.atlas.mongodb.com/tutorial/insert-data-into-your-cluster/

-Atlas Free Tier clusters provide a small-scale development environment to host your data.
-Free Tier clusters never expire
+2. Configure and run the example application